SuperOfficeDocs/contribution/markdown-guide/markdownlint.md

 ---
 uid: markdown-guide-markdownlint
-locale: en
+language: en
 title: Linting Markdown for docs.superoffice.com
-description: Introduction to markdownlint and how we use it for SuperOfficeDocs. so.topic: howto so.date: 08.15.2022 so.author: Bergfrid Dias
+description: Introduction to markdownlint and how we use it for SuperOfficeDocs.
+topic: howto
+date: 08.15.2022
+author: Bergfrid Dias
 ---

 # markdownlint